julfinch/finch-blog/api/README.md

 1. Import `jsonwebtoken` inside `auth.js` in controllers folder.
     ```shell
         export const login = (req, res) => {
-            //CHECK EXISTING USER
+            #CHECK EXISTING USER
             const q = "SELECT * FROM users WHERE username = ?";

             db.query(q, [req.body.username], (err, data) => {
                 if(err) return res.status(500).json(err);
                 if(data.length === 0) return res.status(404).json("User not found!");

-                //CHECK PASSWORD
+                #CHECK PASSWORD
             const isPasswordCorrect = bcrypt.compareSync(req.body.password, data[0].password);

             if(!isPasswordCorrect) return res.status(400).json("Wrong username or password!")

             const token = jwt.sign({id:data[0].id}, "jwtkey");
-            //Deconstrut data[0] so that we can separate password from other info because we don't want password to be sent back for security reasons.
+            #Deconstrut data[0] so that we can separate password from other info because we don't want password to be sent back for security reasons.
             const {password, ...other} = data[0];

-            //HTTPONLY means other methods cannot access our cookie except API requests using HTTP for more security.
+            #HTTPONLY means other methods cannot access our cookie except API requests using HTTP for more security.
-            //We will be requesting all other information except for the password for security.
+            #We will be requesting all other information except for the password for security.
             res.cookie("access_token", token, {
                 httpOnly: true,
             }).status(200).json(other)